 Restricting Your Pet's Movement

-After your dog's surgery it is likely that your vet will recommend limiting your pup's activities and movement for a period of time.
+After your dog's surgery, your vet will likely recommend limiting your pup's activities and movement for some time.
 Sudden stretching and jumping movements can interfere with the healing process and may even cause the incision to reopen.

 Fortunately, most operations will not require significant confinement such as complete ‘crate-rest’ to aid in recovery, and most pets cope well with being kept indoors for a few days (with only essential trips outside for bathroom breaks).
 That said, it can be difficult to prevent your dog from jumping up on furniture that they love to sleep on, or climbing stairs.
 Preventing these behaviors for a few days may require confining your dog to a safe and comfortable room when you are unable to supervise them directly.

 Helping Your Dog When Cage-Rest (Crate-Rest) is Necessary